 NOTE: If you wish to reboot the servers by power-cycling them, you must wait 90 seconds before rebooting.
 A soft reboot may be performed without waiting 90 seconds.

-Managing Server Tasks Using the OSCAR Interface
+Managing Server Tasks Using OSCAR

-From the OSCAR interface Commands menu, you can manage your DSR switching system and user connections, engage the scan and broadcast modes and update your firmware.
+From the OSCAR Commands menu, you can manage your DSR system and user connections, engage the scan and broadcast modes and update your firmware.

 Commands to Manage Routine Tasks for Your Servers